Spring naar content

 Recommendation

-In a letter dated 4 August 2009, the Minister for Education, Culture and Science (hereafter referred to as: the Minister) requested the Restitutions Committee (hereafter referred to as: the Committee) to issue a recommendation regarding the application of H.W. (hereafter referred to as: applicant) dated 6 July 2009 for the return of ceramic objects which were returned to the Netherlands after the Second World War and are now part of the National Art Collection.
+In a letter dated 4 August 2009, the Minister for Education, Culture and Science (hereafter referred to as: the Minister) requested the Restitutions Committee (hereafter referred to as: the Committee) to issue a recommendation regarding the application of AA (hereafter referred to as: applicant) dated 6 July 2009 for the return of ceramic objects which were returned to the Netherlands after the Second World War and are now part of the National Art Collection.
 The applicant is the granddaughter of Aron Salomon Hiegentlich (hereafter referred to as: Hiegentlich), to whom the objects were said to have belonged during the Second World War.
 This recommendation concerns:

 • two miniature slippers, glazed pottery with polychrome decor (NK 302 A-B),